auth0/docs/articles/api/authentication/_logout.md

 Use this endpoint to logout a user.
 If you want to navigate the user to a specific URL after the logout, set that URL at the `returnTo` parameter.
 The URL should be included in any the appropriate `Allowed Logout URLs` list:
 - If the `client_id` parameter is included, the `returnTo` URL must be listed in the `Allowed Logout URLs` set at the client level (see [Setting Allowed Logout URLs at the App Level](/logout#set-the-allowed-logout-urls-at-the-client-level)).
-- If the `client_id` parameter is NOT included, the `returnTo` URL must be listed in the `Allowed Logout URLs` set at the tenant level (see [Setting Allowed Logout URLs at the Tenant Level](/logout#set-the-allowed-logout-urls-at-the-tenant-level)).
+- If the `client_id` parameter is NOT included, the `returnTo` URL must be listed in the `Allowed Logout URLs` set at the domain level (see [Setting Allowed Logout URLs at the Domain Level](/logout#set-the-allowed-logout-urls-at-the-domain-level)).

 ### Request Parameters